sliptrixx/project-trigger/docs/Basic Tutorials/3_player_shoot.md

 ### Detecting Input
 We will now modify the `PlayerControls.cs` script to detect when the player presses the primary mouse button and call the `Shoot` function on the `Blaster` component.

-For that, first we need to add a reference to the `Blaster` component in the `PlayerControls` script.
+For that, first, we need to add a reference to the `Blaster` component in the `PlayerControls` script.
 There are two ways to do this:
 - Add a serialized field for the `Blaster` component and drag and drop the `Blaster` component from the hierarchy window into the field in the inspector
 - (or) Find the `Blaster` component in the same GameObject as the `PlayerControls` component using the `GetComponent` function